 - Commercial and Market Rate Residential PILOT – In 1999, the State of Maryland approved legislation enabling the City to negotiate PILOTs for economic development projects, including new construction of market-rate residential buildings.
 The maximum PILOT the City can provide is a 95% reduction in real estate taxes normally due absent the PILOT.
 Developers must submit a detailed information package to the City justifying the need for a PILOT.
 The City, or its designated agency, must conduct an independent cost-benefit analysis to determine returns to the developer and benefits to the City.
 Projects must be approved by City Council before the PILOT agreement is written and submitted to the Board of Estimates for approval.

 Economic Development Projects receiving the benefit of a PILOT must:

 - Be at least $5 million in size and have an equity investment of at least $250,000 (for Residential projects)

 - Continue to pay existing taxes as a base line

 - Pay a minimum of 5% of the incremental taxes that would normally be due in the absence of any PILOT.

-"Economic Development Project" refers to a real estate development project that is located in one or more parcels of land, all of which are situated in an urban renewal area; and includes at least one of the following:
+"Economic Development Project" refers to a real estate development project that is located in one or more parcels of land; and includes at least one of the following: